Top Takeaways From This Post

 Newcomers in Germany may find this form very overwhelming because of technical and tax-related German terminologies.
 This post has a line by line explanation of this form in English.

-You can also use a simple English tool such as Sorted to register yourself as a freelancer in Germany.
+You can also use a simple English tool such as Accountable to register yourself as a freelancer in Germany.

 German VAT ID (Umsatzsteuer-ID)

 A VAT ID is called Umsatzsteuer-Identifikationsnummer, Umsatzsteuer-ID or USt-Identifikationsnummer or USt-IdNr. in German.

 VAT is called Umsatzsteuer or Mehrwertsteuer in German.